PhotoPay/photopay-android/README.md

 Recognition settings define what will be scanned and how will the recognition process be performed.
 Here is the list of methods that are most relevant:

 ##### [`setAllowMultipleScanResultsOnSingleImage(boolean)`](https://photopay.github.io/photopay-android/com/microblink/recognizers/settings/RecognitionSettings.html#setAllowMultipleScanResultsOnSingleImage-boolean-)
 Sets whether or not outputting of multiple scan results from same image is allowed.
 If that is `true`, it is possible to return multiple recognition results produced by different recognizers from same image.
 However, single recognizer can still produce only a single result from single image.
-By default, this option is `false`, i.e. the array of `BaseRecognitionResults` will contain at most 1 element.
+If this option is `false`, the array of `BaseRecognitionResults` will contain at most 1 element.
 The upside of setting that option to `false` is the speed - if you enable lots of recognizers, as soon as the first recognizer succeeds in scanning, recognition chain will be terminated and other recognizers will not get a chance to analyze the image.
 The downside is that you are then unable to obtain multiple results from different recognizers from single image.
+By default, this option is `false`.

 ##### [`setNumMsBeforeTimeout(int)`](https://photopay.github.io/photopay-android/com/microblink/recognizers/settings/RecognitionSettings.html#setNumMsBeforeTimeout-int-)
 Sets the number of miliseconds _PhotoPay_ will attempt to perform the scan it exits with timeout error.
 On timeout returned array of `BaseRecognitionResults` inside [RecognitionResults](https://photopay.github.io/photopay-android/com/microblink/recognizers/RecognitionResults.html) might be null, empty or may contain only elements that are not valid ([`isValid`](https://photopay.github.io/photopay-android/com/microblink/recognizers/BaseRecognitionResult.html#isValid--) returns `false`) or are empty ([`isEmpty`](https://photopay.github.io/photopay-android/com/microblink/recognizers/BaseRecognitionResult.html#isEmpty--) returns `true`).